FEHB Plan Coverage Features

 Using the Guide's cost comparisons, you should first select several plans for which your costs are likely to be relatively low.
 The second step in selecting a plan is to focus on any special needs or circumstances that the cost tables do not fully reflect.
 The third step is to consider how important it is to you to retain a doctor(s) and, if necessary, to find out whether your doctor belongs to plans.
 The best way to do this is simply to call the doctor’s office and ask.
 You can also go to the plan’s website, or get a provider list at a health fair, but those provider lists are sometimes out of date.
 You can reverse the order of these steps, but it never makes sense to pay an extra $1,000 in premium if the most you will spend on a physician or service is a few hundred dollars.
 You should save the “for sure” premium cost and if necessary pay for a visit directly, without using your insurance.

-Even if you know you are going to use a service, you can enroll in a plan that costs less overall but doesn't necessarily have a particularly good benefit in that area.
-Use the savings to establish a Flexible Spending Account and focus that spending on that special need.
+Even if you know you are going to use a service, you can enroll in a plan that costs less overall but doesn’t necessarily have a particularly good benefit in that area.
+You can use the savings to establish a Flexible Spending Account and focus that spending on that special need.
 Flexible Spending Accounts give employees (but not retirees) a way to reduce foreseeable costs substantially.
-If you anticipate, for example, having substantial dental or speech therapy expenses even after your coverage by health or dental insurance, in 2019 you can set aside up to $2,700 in a health care FSA account ($5,400 for a couple) and that income will not be subject of Federal and State income taxes, or to Social Security taxes.
+If you anticipate, for example, having substantial dental or speech therapy expenses even after your coverage by health or dental insurance, in 2020 you can set aside up to $2,750 in a health care FSA account ($5,500 for a couple) and that income will not be subject of Federal and State income taxes, or to Social Security taxes.
 For most, this has the effect of reducing the amount you pay by about one third.
 You estimate your likely spending and set up this account during the same Open Season used for selecting health plans.
 An FSA is perfect way to get about a one-third discount on a benefit for which your plan restricts coverage.
-FSA accounts are no longer "use or lose" and you can carry over up to $500 into the next year without penalty.
+FSA accounts are no longer “use or lose” and you can carry over up to $500 into the next year without penalty.

 Still, it is best to choose the low-cost plan that best covers an expense you can predict.
 Our Guide focuses on benefit categories that vary widely across plans, such as non-network psychiatric care.